firstknp/guessing-game/README.md

 # Guessing-Game

-#### Individual MangoDB homework for Database(Develop a guessing game web application by using NodeJS)
+#### Individual MangoDB homework for Database (Develop a guessing game web application by using NodeJS)

+Author: Kannipa Prayoonpruk 6110545431